-- Delivery of an enhanced resilience capability; - Fire and Rescue Authorities taking ownership and successfully implementing the National Equality and Diversity Strategy6; and - That in a tighter fiscal climate, Fire and Rescue Authorities meet public expectations of a modern, efficient and effective Public Service.
+- Delivery of an enhanced resilience capability; - Fire and Rescue Authorities taking ownership and successfully implementing the National Equality and Diversity Strategy5; and - That in a tighter fiscal climate, Fire and Rescue Authorities meet public expectations of a modern, efficient and effective Public Service.

 The Framework is a strategic plan which outlines the outcomes Government expects to see delivered by Fire and Rescue Authorities and Regional Management Boards.
-It is not a national blueprint and does not provide detailed guidance on how to meet these objectives.